cpea2506/one_monokai.nvim/README.md

 ```

 ### Custom
 You can easily custom your highlight group.
-Override list of supported value or add more on your own.
+Override the list of supported values or add more on your own.
 1. [colors](https://github.com/cpea2506/one_monokai.nvim/blob/main/lua/one_monokai/colors.lua)
 2. [themes](https://github.com/cpea2506/one_monokai.nvim/blob/main/lua/one_monokai/themes.lua)